ovh/docs/pages/cloud/dedicated/migrate_a_server_to_another/guide.en-ca.md

 ## Requirements

-- Own two dedicated servers (old and new) with the OS installed and accessible in administrator mode
+- two dedicated servers (the old one and a new one) with the OS installed
+- administrative access to your servers
-- System administration skills
+- system administration skills

 ## Instructions

+> [!warning]
-> [!warning] Some of the options mentioned in this guide may not be available on your server range, or they may be located in another section in your Control Panel (Kimsufi, SoYouStart).
+> Some of the options mentioned in this guide may not be available on your server range, or they may be located in another section in your Control Panel (Kimsufi, So you Start).
 >

 ### Preparing your environment